Houston, we have a problem!

 I’ve lost count of how many of my senior executive coaching sessions are centred around ineffective critical businesses decisions that have costed their organisations hundreds of thousands of dollars, precisely because they don’t have a basic relationship with modern technology.
 Not having this relationship is like completing an MBA and missing the leadership subjects.

 The secret to building more effective organisational and leadership capacity is through developing our relationship to complexity and technology.
-By understanding the digital landscape it provides us the capacity to cut through the complexity we experience form day to day and increase our productivity and effectiveness.
+By understanding the digital landscape, it provides us the capacity to cut through the complexity we experience from day to day and increase our productivity and effectiveness.